 When I used to conduct training on Software Applications I would tell my audience that they “need to get religion” around how they used the new system.
-To “get religion” simply meant that they had to be religious in how they used it.
+To ‘get religion’ simply meant that the users must commit fully to how they operated it.
 No software package will work if you don’t completely convert to a new way of doing things.
 No business can run efficiently if employees decide that the company platform isn’t worth maintaining or if employees start to work offline.

 We are all moving towards the winter season now, some quicker than others.
 Based on where you live you may have already begun to winterize your trailer.
 If you live in the southern United States, you may have some camping still ahead.
 Keep in mind though, freezing weather has a way of popping up with little notice at times.
 That is why I carry a portable air compressor.
 It gives me flexibility should I need to winterize while on the road.